The shortest Mardi you can walk.

 Three, four, or five?
 An honest call.

-All three reach the same 4,200-metre viewpoint.
-The difference is how you get back down, how much altitude you gain per day, and whether you keep a weather buffer.
+All three reach the same 4,200-metre viewpoint, fully walked, with no helicopter on any of them.
+The difference is how far the jeep carries you before you start walking, how much altitude you gain per day, and whether you keep a weather buffer.
 Here is who should take which.

-- You are fit and comfortable on long, steep hill days.
+- You are fit and comfortable on steady high-altitude days.

-- You want Mardi fully walked, with no helicopter cost.
+- You want Mardi fully walked above Pitam Deurali, with no helicopter cost.

-- You are short on time but not on cardio.
+- You are short on time and would rather jeep past the Kande walk-in.

 - This is your first Himalayan or high-altitude trek.